 Further to the “have a cup of tea” mentality, check out some terrific tips on shifting your thoughts about something that feels horrible initially in Dr. Michelle Mazur’s podcast/blog episode: “Cultivating a Mindset that allows you to Make your Impact.”

 Being a Human who Takes Deep Care of Business

 Tip #5 Preventive healthcare makes sense.
 Preventive legal care makes sense too!
 We like to help people avoid tricky and energy draining legal headaches.
 Because who has time for avoidable problems?

 We can help!
 Not every human has a risk management mindset, but our General Counsel service is designed with risk management in mind, to help operations flow smoothly in your small business.
 This program is tailored for companies who have been in business for a few years, have some support staff (contractors or employees), and are ready to go back through their structure and processes to up-level them for their next stage of growth.

 Are you interested in more of our life and business insight?
-Sign up for Legal Lucidity below.
+Sign up for Legal Lucidity in the right sidebar.
 (Here is a sample edition.)